Why do you have a high SWR?

 If you have achieved an SWR reading somewhere between 2.0 and 3.0, your system is not tuned correctly and needs to be dialed in better.

 Another major factor leading to such high SWR readings is the poor location for mounting your CB antenna.
 Your mounting location is a poor one if it has the following characteristics:

-I am keeping the antenna below the roofline.
+The antenna is below the roofline.

-I was keeping it blocked or covered most of the time.
+The antenna is blocked or covered most of the time.

 Make sure you are using the correct length whip.